withpulp/booklab/README.md

 ```
 When there are book recommendations I like
 I want to be able to add them a reading list
-So that I can have a list of books to read in the future
+So that I can have a list of future reads that's device-agnostic
 ```

 ```
 When there are books in my reading list
-I want to be able to sort them based on my interest
+I want to be able to prioritize them as I wish
-So my reading list becomes meaningful
+So my reading list becomes more meaningful
 ```

 ```